 Audition Repertory Guidelines

 Note that only audio and/or video files may be uploaded to support an application.
-Links to online resources cannot be considered or evaluated.
+Links to online resources, however, cannot be considered or evaluated.
 The most important issue is that applicants should provide only the very best representations of their art.
 Our faculty will have only what is submitted to us, so applicants should be sure that the quality of their recordings supports the level of the recorded performance.
 Thank you.

 Harpsichord